 The paradoxical theory of creative destruction:

 In pursuit of explaining the free market’s messy way of delivering progress, Joseph Schumpeter used the term “creative destruction”.
 Austrian economist’s this phrase sounds paradoxical.
-Destruction out of creativity to drive growth sounds absurd, opposing.
+Destruction out of creativity to drive growth sounds absurd and opposing.
 Why is it an innate characteristic of the free market?
 More interesting, this theory has become the centerpiece for modern thinking on how economies evolve.

 In a mere six-page chapter, he presented “The Process of Creative Destruction.”
 He made the case that capitalism behaves as “the perennial gale of creative destruction.”
 He abstracted this aspect of capitalism from the economic thinking of Karl Marx.
-Marxian economic theory observed the accumulation and annihilation of wealth under capitalism.
+Marxian economic theory observed the accumulation and annihilation of Wealth under capitalism.
 But is there any role technology in it?
 Due to it, why would firms, individuals, and counties experience the cyclic nature of wealth possession?

 The history of capitalism is ridden with lost jobs, ruined companies, and vanishing industries.
 There are many examples of creative destruction.
 It is an inherent part of the growth system.
 This turmoil produces new and better products, shorter workweeks, better jobs, and higher living standards.
 History tells societies that allow creative destruction to unfold grow more productive and richer.
 But does it happen itself, because people are free to pursue ideas?
-If yes, why don’t all countries pursuing the market economy are not equally prosperous.
+If yes, why don’t all countries pursuing the Market Economy are not equally prosperous?
 Or, is there a capacity gap among nations to let disruptive technologies drive creative destruction?

 Praxis underpins creative destruction:

-Philosophers like Plato, Aristotle, or Socrates observed a reoccurring pattern in human behavior.
+Philosophers like Plato, Aristotle, and Socrates observed a reoccurring pattern in human behavior.
 Human beings have an inborn creative urge to generate ideas for finding better means of getting jobs done.
 Through observation, imagination, and controlled experiments, they gather knowledge.
 And they use that knowledge to produce ideas for innovating better mechanisms or tools.
 In philosophical writings, this behavior is mentioned as praxis.
 This praxis appears to be the core fuel propelling creative destruction.

 Ideas meet conflicting incentives:

 Human beings are driven by economic incentives.
 Consumers are looking for better products at lower prices.
 And producers are looking for profit-making opportunities.
 All producers source inputs like materials and labor by paying more or less the same price.
 On top of consumers’ desires, suppliers are also asking for a higher price.
 Moreover, the quality of natural input is often falling as we keep depleting the resource stock.
-And people providing labor want higher pay for increasing purchasing power.
+And people providing labor want higher pay to increase purchasing power.
 Upon meeting such conflicting expectations, how can producers make an increasing profit?